 6. You Worry About Small Expenses and Being Able to Pay the Bills

-Money is a serious cause of stress for a lot of us, but if you find yourself worrying about not being able to pay your bills, it could be a sign that you are not managing your money effectively.
+Money is a cause of stress for a lot of us.
+But if you find yourself worrying about not being able to make your monthly payments, it could be a sign that you’re not managing your money effectively.
 Likewise, if you worry even about small expenses, you may need to make some adjustments.

-Living within your means won’t make you immune to money worries, but it should help you to prevent fear about your electricity being shut off, or the inability to pay other essential bills.
+Living within your means won’t make you immune to money worries, but it should help you to prevent fear about your electricity being shut off or constantly worrying about the balance of your credit cards.

 7. Your Credit Score is Below 650

-The average credit score for Americans is 675, according to Experian.
+The average credit score for Americans is 714, according to Experian.
 If your score is below 650, it may be a sign that you are living above your means or not managing your money as well as you should be.
-A below average credit score can hurt your chances for credit and increase the interest rates you’ll pay.

 8. You Spend More Than 28% of Your Income on Housing

-As a general rule of thumb, you should not be spending more than 28% of your gross income on housing expenses.
+As a general rule of thumb, you should not spend more than 28% of your gross income on housing expenses.
 Your housing expenses could be rent, or the total of your monthly mortgage payment, property taxes, and homeowner’s insurance.

 9. Other People’s Opinions Influence Your Financial Decisions

-If you are too concerned about what others think of you, it could lead you to make bad financial decisions.
-Don’t buy a house, car, clothes, gadgets, or anything else to impress other people.
-Don’t take expensive vacations or run up big tabs at the bar because of an appearance that you want to create.
+If you’re overly concerned about what others think of you, it could lead to bad financial decisions and unnecessary purchases with credit cards.
+Don’t buy a house, car, clothes, gadgets, or anything else to impress other people or just so you can post a picture on social media.
+Don’t take expensive vacations or run up big tabs at the bar because of an appearance you want to create.

-In order to manage your money wisely and effectively, you’ll need to do what is best for you.
+To manage your money wisely and effectively, you’ll need to do what’s best for you.
 Don’t be afraid of what people might think, and don’t worry about impressing others by spending money.